Dr Mark Davis

-The teaching I offer at Leeds is research-led and blends theoretical enquiry with the practical analysis of everyday life.
-I am Programme Manager for the two postgraduate courses offered by the Bauman Institute: MA Social and Political Thought and MA International Social Transformation
+The teaching I offer at Leeds is research-led and blends theoretical insight with the practical analysis of everyday life.
+Between 2010 and 2015, I was programme manager for MA Social and Political Thought.

 Below are the specific modules I offer at different levels: